EXCLUSIVE-Protective Life in lead for AXA US insurance assets -sources

 NEW YORK, March 26 U.S. insurer Protective Life Insurance is the leading candidate to buy some of AXA SA's U.S. life insurance assets in a deal that could be valued at around $1 billion, according to two people familiar with the situation.

-French insurer AXA hired Morgan Stanley last year to help find a buyer for the assets, including remnants of the Mony Group Inc business that it acquired in 2004, the sources told Reuters this week.
-They asked not to be named because the matter is not public.
+French insurer AXA hired Morgan Stanley last year to help find a buyer for the assets, including remnants of the Mony Group Inc business that it acquired in 2004, according to the sources who spoke with Reuters this week.
+Both sources asked not to be named because the matter is not public.

-AXA, which bought New York-based life insurer Mony Group for $1.5 billion, has been expanding into emerging markets while scaling back its presence in North America after years of underperformance in the region.
+AXA, which bought New York-based life insurer Mony Group for $1.5 billion, has been expanding into emerging markets while scaling back its presence in North America after years of underperformance.

 AXA, Europe's second-largest insurer behind Germany's Allianz, like its peers has grappled with the uncertain euro zone investment market as well as low interest rates, which have hurt its asset management and savings products.